grate-driver/grate/Fragment-Shader-ISA.md

 ### Overview

 The Tegra fragment shader ISA is not as straight forward as [[Vertex Shader ISA]].
-It's kind of like a (scalar) [VLIW](http://en.wikipedia.org/wiki/Very_long_instruction_word)-machine, except the different instructions aren't actually encoded together.
+It's kind of like a [VLIW](http://en.wikipedia.org/wiki/Very_long_instruction_word)-machine, except the different instructions aren't actually encoded together.

 The fragment shader is separated into three different instruction streams.
 * VAR/SFU - varying interpolate and special function unit
 * TEX - texture lookups
 * ALU - arithmetic logic unit

-The ALU instructions comes in packets of 3 or 4 instructions (the fourth instruction can be traded for embedded constants).
+The ALU instructions comes in packets of 3 or 4 scalar instructions (the fourth instruction can be traded for embedded constants).
 Each ALU instruction package seems to run pipelined, and each instruction in a package can use partial results from the previous instruction.

+The SFU instructions are scalar, while VAR instructions appears to be 4 component vector.

 The TEX instructions take the texture coordinate from the VAR unit in the same cycles.